OVERVIEW: Maddie's Fund supports animal research, animal rights and welfare.

 PROFILE: Maddie's Fund, established in 1994, began with a promise David Duffield made to his beloved miniature schnauzer, Maddie.
 He told his best friend that if he ever became rich, he would give a large portion of his wealth to animals like her.
 Today, the foundation seeks to "revolutionize the status and well-being of companion animals."
 The fund offers three grants to support innovation, education, and research.

-The fund's grantmaking opportunities offer a three-pronged approach.
-It's innovation grants support implement new programs at shelters or rescue organization "that will advance lifesaving" with $5,000 awards.
+The fund's grantmaking opportunities have a three-pronged approach.
+Its innovation grants support new programs at shelters or rescue organizations "that will advance lifesaving" with $5,000 awards.
 These grants focus on creating alternatives to intake, engaging the public, engaging volunteers, capacity for care, innovative shelter medicine or behavior training, among many other concerns.
 Education grants offer internship, fellowship, management, medicine and shelter-related funding.
-In contrast, research grants fund Summer Scholar Grants, Phase 1-4 Grants, and Basic Research Grants.
+In contrast, research grants fund Summer Scholar Grants, Phase 1-4 Grants and Basic Research Grants.
 Lastly, incentive grants seek to promote "ideas, methods, processes and tools which lead to increased lifesaving."
-Past grantees Shelter Animals Count and the Million Cat Challenge.
+Past grantees include Shelter Animals Count and the Million Cat Challenge.

 Maddie's Fund tends to support smaller and mid-sized organizations; however, it also supports more established organizations.
 Grant sizes and opportunities are in flux; however, many grants have distinct directions that applicants should heed closely.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)